Rod Library--Special Collections

 Drawings by Hake primarily of historical figures and locations featured in his television series.
 They are as follows:

-- Drawing of bearded man
+- Portrait of bearded man

-- Drawing of middle aged man wearing glasses
+- Portrait of man

-- Drawing of bearded man (middle-aged)
+- Portrait of man

 - Father Rapp (left), founder of Rappites and Robert Owen (right), founder of Owenites at New Harmony, Indiana